sajib-4414/BlogApp-BackEnd/README.md

 - To create REST APIs, Django Rest Framework 3.12.2 is used.
 - For Database, PostGres Database is Used.
 - For authentication, DRF's Token Based authentication is used.
-- For testing, Unit Tests are used.
+- For testing, Model, API, serializer tests are written.

 Supported Endpoints right now:
 ### Acquire Authentication